kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 Most of the commands require a number of flags.
 Some of them are **required**, others are **optional** and some are **conditional** - you need to use them if certain conditions occur.
 Each command doc/help provides details about its flag usage.

-Depending on the CI tool you are using, some of the flags (including required ones) may be defaulted, depending on the environment variables provided by the tool.
-If the flag is defaulted in your CI you don't have to provide it in the command.
-[Here](/ci-defaults) you can find more details about flags defaulted depending on CI.
+Some flags (including required ones) may be defaulted, depending on the environment variables your CI provides.
+If the flag is defaulted in your CI, you don't have to provide it in the command.
+[Here](/ci-defaults) you can find details of all CI flags defaults.

 #### Environment variables

 Each flag can be provided directly or represented with an environment variable.
-In order to represent a flag with environment variable you need to create a variable with a `KOSLI_` prefix, followed by the flag name, with all letters capitalized and internal dashes replaced by underscores, e.g.:
+To represent a flag with environment variable create a variable with a `KOSLI_` prefix, followed by the flag name, with all letters capitalized and internal dashes replaced by underscores, e.g.:

 * `--api-token` is represented by `KOSLI_API_TOKEN`
 * `--org` is represented by `KOSLI_ORG`